Today's Google Doodle celebrates one of gaming's hidden figures - ExBulletin

 The cartridge is smaller, but works on the same principle developed by Jerry Lawson.

 Gaming giants such as Atari and Activision have built their empires on the work Lawson and his team did.
-Although gaming has moved far away from cartridges and other physical media, Lawson’s contributions are still reflected today in Nintendo’s physical cartridges for his Switch.
+Games have moved far away from cartridges and other physical media, but Lawson’s contributions can also be seen in the physical cartridges for the Nintendo Switch.
+Smaller in size, but works on the same principle.

 Lawson’s contribution to developing video games as a sustainable entertainment medium is immeasurable.
 He attended both Queen’s College and New York City College, but he never completed a degree.